Skip to main content

 1 mentions Positive Neutral Negative

-The game exhibits poor optimization on the Steam Deck, resulting in subpar performance.
+The game exhibits poor optimization on the Steam Deck, resulting in subpar performance on this device.

 • “Performance on Steam Deck is not great.”